-It’s a “shame for users” that companies like Google (NASDAQ:GOOG), Apple (NASDAQ:AAPL), and Amazon (NASDAQ:AMZN) don’t integrate better to make the Internet a better place, the search company’s chief executive, Larry Page, has said.
+It’s a “shame for users” that companies like Google (NASDAQ:GOOG), Apple (NASDAQ:AAPL), and Amazon (NASDAQ:AMZN) don’t integrate better to make the a better place, the search company’s chief executive, Larry Page, has said.

 “All the big technology companies are big because they did something great,” Page said in response to a question about the increasingly bitter rivalries in an interview with Fortune magazine on Tuesday.
 “I’d like to see more cooperation on the user side.
-The Internet was made in universities and it was designed to integrate.
+The Internet was made in and it was designed to integrate.
 And as we’ve commercialized it, we’ve added more of an island-like approach to it, which I think is somewhat of a shame for users.”

 Our 20-page proprietary analysis of Apple’s stock is ready.
 Click here to get your Cheat Sheet report now.